tngaspar/isitdown-alert/README.md

 $ pip install -r requirements.txt
 ```

 During development I installed these in a virtualenv.
-More on python virtual enviroments [here](https://docs.python.org/3/library/venv.html).
+More on python virtual environments [here](https://docs.python.org/3/library/venv.html).

 <p align="right">(<a href="#top">back to top</a>)</p>